jiayangli2/twittmap/README.md

 Back-end database:
 We used Elasticsearch on AWS as our backend database.
 To stream tweets to elasticsearch, we used logstash and you can find the configuration file in the folder logstash-5.2.2.

+Note: My groupmate went on vacation and I took charge of all the commit.
+Please consider equal grades.

 Assignment Team Composition
 HW Group 14